crowdlingo/course/src/speaking/teamwork.md

 ## Vocabulary

 <vocab-list>
-- international
-  - concerning or belonging to all or at least two or more nations
-- graduate
-  - of or relating to studies beyond a bachelor&#39;s degree
 - warehouse
   - store in a warehouse
+- assigned
+  - appointed to a post or duty
 - Personally
   - as yourself
+- international
+  - any of several international socialist organizations
+- graduate
+  - of or relating to studies beyond a bachelor&#39;s degree
+- specific
+  - a fact about some part (as opposed to general)
-- responsibility
+- analysis
-  - the social force that binds you to the courses of action demanded by that force
+  - an investigation of the component parts of a whole and their relations in making up the whole
-- technology
+- important
-  - the application of the knowledge and usage of tools (such as machines or utensils) and techniques to control one&#39;s environment
+  - of great significance or value

 <!-- blank -->